Schwedentrunk

 The Schwedentrunk (/de/, Swedish drink) is a method of torture and execution in which the victim is forced to swallow large amounts of a foul liquid, such as excrement.
 The name was invented by German victims of Swedish troops during the Thirty Years' War.
 This method of torture was administered by other international troops, mercenaries, and marauders, and especially by civilians following the Swedish baggage train, who received no pay.
 It was used to force peasants or town citizens to hand over hidden money, food, animals, etc., or to rape women.

-The memory of the Schwedentrunk was immortalized in one of the first widely read German books, the satirical Der abenteuerliche Simplicissimus published by Hans Jakob Christoffel von Grimmelshausen in 1668.
+The memory of the Schwedentrunk was immortalized in one of the first widely read German books, the satirical published by in 1668.

 Mechanism

 Den Knecht legten sie gebunden auf die Erd, stecketen ihm ein Sperrholz ins Maul, und schütteten ihm einen Melkkübel voll garstig Mistlachenwasser in Leib, das nenneten sie ein Schwedischen Trunk.